LYNCH·LLP

 • What is Albert C Wang's overall allowance rate?

-No. The 85% rate is a historical summary of past decisions and is not a prediction of any specific application's outcome.
+The 85% figure describes the examiner's historical record and is not a prediction for any specific application.

 ◈ RESPONDING TO AN OFFICE ACTION